uzair-hannure/lead-management-server/README.md

 **1.** Make reasonable changes.

-**2.** **Add all changes** by running this command on the terminal/command prompt:
+**2.** **Add all changes** by running this command on terminal/command prompt:
 ```
 $ git add .
 ```

-The above command will add all files to the staging area.
-Or to add specific files only, run this command:
+The above command will add all files to the staging area, or to add specific files only, run this command:
 ```
 $ git add path/to/your/file
 ```